00quasr/agent-vault/README.md

 ## Contact

-Built by the Agent Vault Team for Midnight Summit Hackathon 2025
+Built by the Keanu Klestil for Midnight Summit Hackathon 2025

 **Questions?** Check the [docs](./docs/) or open an issue.